So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 How Do You Transition Out Of Swaddling?

-Especially if they have begun to fight it and want more freedom of movement!
+Some babies will happily move from being swaddled to unswaddled… Especially if they have begun to fight it and want more freedom of movement.

-Other babies, however, will struggle to make the transition and you will need to wean them off the comfort a swaddle offers slowly…
+Other babies, however, will struggle to make the transition and you will need to wean them off the comfort a traditional swaddle offers slowly…

-3 Step Swaddle Transition Plan
+3-Step Swaddle Transition Plan

 1. Swaddle With One Arm Free